 Respirators are versatile.
 You can use them in a wide range of work environments to protect your face and eyes and protect your lungs.
 Industries in which respirators are valuable to the safety and health of workers include agriculture, construction, general manufacturing, pharmaceuticals, and primary metals.

-When it comes to safety, McClellan Sales is your industry leader for all types of work-related products.
+When it comes to safety, MC Tool & Safety is your industry leader for all types of work-related products.
 We offer superior face and eye protection so that you don’t get hurt on the job.